DirtyHarryLYL/Transformer-in-Vision/README.md

 ## Survey

+- (arXiv 2023.1) ChatGPT is not all you need.
+A State of the Art Review of large Generative AI models, [[Paper]](https://arxiv.org/pdf/2301.04655.pdf)

 - (arXiv 2022.11) A survey on **knowledge**-enhanced **multimodal** learning, [[Paper]](https://arxiv.org/pdf/2211.12328.pdf)

 - (arXiv 2022.10) Vision-Language Pre-training: Basics, Recent Advances, and Future Trends, [[Paper]](https://arxiv.org/pdf/2210.09263.pdf)